|

 56. My router does not have a HTML status page or I prefer not to use it for security reasons.
 Is there an alternate method for DynSite to detect the IP address from the router and not use a remote detection script?

-The answer is yes if you meet both the following criteria:
+The answer is yes if your router supports either of the following technologies:

 57. I ran snmptest but it returns "SNMP error=108".
 What does that mean?